AlexBuzmion/LayOff/README.md

   <li>The trap's <code>TrapTrigger</code> script is instantiated, with specific traps inheriting from the base class <code>TrapTrigger</code> (e.g., <code>DetonatorTrap.cs</code>, <code>BouncingBetty.cs</code>, <code>CeilingTrap.cs</code>, <code>PoisonDart.cs</code>).</li>
   <li>At instantiation, the owner ID of the trap is set using <code>PhotonNetwork.LocalActor.ActorNr</code>.
 This ID is passed to the <code>TrapEffect</code> child classes later when the trap is triggered to identify who inflicted damage.</li>
   <li>The base class <code>TrapTrigger</code> starts a coroutine to enable the trap after a 3-second delay, during which the trap is initially disabled.
 This is visually demonstrated by a radial wheel filling up, showing the trap indicator above the trap for the trap owner, while making the game object invisible to the other players.</li>
+  <li>Upon successful trap placement, a game event is sent to the <code>HUDManager.cs</code> to notify it of the trap type used.
+The <code>HUDManager</code> then runs a coroutine to simulate the visual feedback of the trap's cooldown by adjusting the image's fill on the HUD.</li>
 </ul>
 <p>Steps to place or cancel a trap:</p>
 <pre><code>$ Press 1-4 to select a trap